Franco Maria Ricci: FMR magazine

 The first issue of FMR was published in 1982.
 The title FMR is made of the initials of the publisher's name and also, when pronounced in French, sounds like éphémère, a word with rich connotations that translates as "fleeting" or "transitory".
 It contained noteworthy iconological and art historical studies, illustrated with large photographs and drawings reproduced on a black background.
 Among FMR's high-profile admirers were Federico Fellini, who called it the "black pearl", and Jacqueline Kennedy, who declared that it was "the most beautiful magazine in the world".
-In December 2002, twenty years after the release of the first issue, Ricci sold the magazine to Marilena Ferrari's company Art'é to focus on his old ambition to build the largest maze in the world, "Labirinto della Masone", in Fontanellato.
+In December 2002, twenty years after the release of the first issue, Ricci sold the magazine to Marilena Ferrari's company Art'é.
 In 2003 art critic and curator Flaminio Gualdoni replaced Ricci as editor of the magazine.
 In 2007 FMR was augmented by FMR White, a sister publication devoted to contemporary art.
 Over the years the two publications featured many notable contributors, including Alberto Arbasino, Peter Bloch, Jorge Luis Borges, Italo Calvino, Umberto Eco, Giovanni Mariotti, Octavio Paz, Nicola Spinosa, and Giovanni Testori.
 Both FMR and FMR White ceased publication in 2009.
-In 2015, after completing the seven-hectares wide maze also featuring an art museum and a library, Ricci bought back the copyrights of FMR with the potential intent to resume publication.
+In 2015, Ricci bought back the copyrights of FMR with the potential intent to resume publication.

+Labirinth in Fontanellato

+In 2003 Ricci, after selling FMR, started working on the ambitious project to create the largest maze in the world.
+The "Labirinto della Masone", in Fontanellato, was eventually completed in 2015.
+It is a seven-hectares wide maze and also features an art museum and a library.